Samsung Galaxy Book4 360 15.6 vs HP Spectre x360 14" 2-in-1 Core Ultra 7 155H

 Frequently Asked Questions

-Samsung Galaxy Book4 360 15.6 excels if you value vibrant 15.6" super amoled touchscreen with 100% dci-p3 color volume.
-HP Spectre x360 14" 2-in-1 Core Ultra 7 155H is better if you prioritize premium 2.8k oled display with 120hz refresh rate and imax enhanced certification.
-Pick based on your budget and daily use.
+Samsung Galaxy Book4 360 15.6 is the better choice if you prioritize vibrant 15.6" super amoled touchscreen with 100% dci-p3 color volume.
+HP Spectre x360 14" 2-in-1 Core Ultra 7 155H wins if you value premium 2.8k oled display with 120hz refresh rate and imax enhanced certification.
+Both are rated highly (4★ vs 4.5★), so consider your specific needs and budget.

 Affiliate disclosure